 Behavioral addictions begin the same way that drug or alcohol addictions do; neurotransmitters and other natural chemicals will flood the brain whenever an addiction-prone or an individual that has an affinity to addiction engages in these activities.
 While most of the population can take part in these behaviors without becoming addicted, vulnerable people can find themselves craving and participating in the action at unhealthy levels.
 While it’s true that behavioral addictions don’t cause a physical dependence like opiates or meth, people with a behavioral addiction will experience similar adverse consequences.

 What makes a behavioral addiction so hard to treat is that these activities are deemed acceptable in society.
-For example, it’s incredibly difficult to abstain from using the internet in 2018 because the internet is pervasive in modern society.
+For example, it’s incredibly difficult to abstain from using the internet because the internet is pervasive in modern society.

 There are four distinct behavioral addictions that healthcare officials and addiction specialists currently recognize: